What is HAE?

 is a rare genetic disease

 HAE can cause repeated attacks of swelling that can be painful, unpredictable, and debilitating.
-They can occur in different parts of the body, including the face, hands, feet, and even the throat, which can become life-threatening.
+They can occur unexpectedly in different parts of the body, including the face, hands, feet, and even the throat, which can become life-threatening.
 These attacks can be different for each individual and can also change over time.

 How is HAE diagnosed?